-- Some platforms limit the number or type of items that you can have available for sale at once, which can be frustrating if your online business is new and if you want to test things out.
+- Some platforms limit the number of products or types of items that you can have available for sale at once, which can be frustrating if your online business is new and if you want to test things out.

-- Some ecommerce website options charge extra for twenty-four-hour customer service, while others have a team on standby and ready to help.
+- Some ecommerce website options charge extra for 24-hour customer service, while others have an in-house team on standby and ready to help.

 How should you choose an ecommerce platform by ease of use?

 Ease of use is an important factor in choosing an ecommerce platform.
 The easiest ecommerce platform should offer the following elements:

 - A simple sign-up process that walks the user through the information needed.

 - An organized dashboard or main page that clearly highlights the tasks available.